If you need new carpeting in your home, you might want to look into some of the great eco-friendly carpets on the market today.

 There are a couple of different major manufacturers that were recently featured in the BH&G article that deserve mention.

-The Anso nylon carpets contain recycled contents and are recyclable.
+- Anso Nylon 6 line of carpets – contain recycled contents and are recyclable.

-The Anything Goes!
-Green line of carpet products are manufactured with the cradle-to-cradle technology.
-Cradle-to-cradle means that the carpet material can be endlessly recycled back into the same product, over and over again.
+- Anything Goes line of carpets – manufactured with the cradle-to-cradle technology, meaning that the carpet material can be endlessly recycled back into the same product — over and over again.

 Here is a video showcasing their cradle-to-cradle methodology.